top of page

 Registered Psychologist (She/Her)

-Availability: Tess has capacity for autism/adhd diagnostic assessments and therapy via Telehealth in 2026.
-Enquire now to book in with Tess.
+Availability: Lisa has capacity for autism/ADHD diagnostic assessments (for children and adults) and therapeutic interventions (for children and adolescents) in 2026.
+Enquire now to book in with Lisa

 Tessa Gordon